jpsdr/MKVToolnix-Windows-7/README.md

 do this, you have to follow these steps:

-1. Download the "googletest" framework from http://code.google.com/p/googletest/ (at the time of writing the file to download was "gtest-1.6.0.zip")
+1. Download the "googletest" framework from https://github.com/google/googletest/ (at the time of writing the file to download was "googletest-release-1.8.0.tar.gz")

-2. Make `gtest` usable:

-  1. Either extract the framework inside the "lib" sub-folder and rename the resulting folder "gtest-1.6.0" to "gtest"

-     or…

-  2. Extract the archive somewhere and create a symbolic link to it inside the "lib" folder called or create a symbolic link called "gtest".
+2. Extract the archive somewhere and create a symbolic link to its `googletest-release-1.8.0/googletest/include/gtest` sub-directory inside MKVToolNix' "lib" directory.

 3. Configure MKVToolNix normally.